 Float Plane Tour in Ketchikan, Alaska

-Known as the “Salmon Capital of the World”, Ketchikan, Alaska, is the southernmost city in Alaska and another popular cruise ship destination.
+Known as the “Salmon Capital of the World”, Ketchikan is the southernmost city in Alaska.
+It is also another popular cruise ship destination.
 Ketchikan is home to the world’s largest collection of standing totem poles, the Misty Fjords National Monument, and plenty of RAIN.

-During our first visit to Alaska, we opted for a more low-key and low-cost excursion, a Ketchikan Highlights and Totem Pole Park excursion including a lumberjack show and a visit to Potlach Totem Park.
+During our first visit to Alaska, we opted for a more low-key and low-cost excursion, a Ketchikan Highlights and Totem Pole Park tour.
+This excursion included a lumberjack show and a visit to Potlach Totem Park.

 However, the best way to see the Misty Fjords National Monument is by floatplane, so an excursion with Taquan Air was on the top of our list for our return trip in 2018.
 The Misty Fjords National Monument is approximately 2.4 million square acres of forest, lakes, and passageways.
 The impressive 3,000-foot tall granite walls of this protected area have been carved out by melting glacial ice over tens of millions of years.
 The result is awe-inspiring ledges and deep “canals” of fresh sea water of which you will get a bird’s eye view.